cuperman/mint-assessment/02-wizard-application/README.md

 * The backend maintains the state of the object
 * When a new Quote Request is created, it starts in Questionnaire state
 * When all questions are answered, the state is progressed to ContactInfo
-* Depending on some of the answers, backend may decide to progress to ContactInfo because all questions are answered
+* Depending on some of the answers, backend may decide to progress to ContactInfo early